jojobee333/file_organizer_app/README.md

-[Your App Name]: File Organizer
+#File Organizer Application
-Overview
+###Overview

-[Your App Name] is an advanced file organizer designed to streamline the management of your digital files.
+File Organizer is an advanced file organizer designed to streamline the management of your digital files.
 Built with an intuitive Flet GUI, this application allows users to efficiently sort and organize files into designated folders based on file formats.
 Features

     Multiple Folder Management: Easily manage multiple source folders from a single interface.